saiteja050/PoliScan/README.md

 📊 POLISCAN – Election Contributions Analytics 🇺🇸

 📝 1.
 Problem Statement

-In the United States, political donations play a major role in shaping election outcomes.
-While the Federal Election Commission (FEC) provides public campaign finance data, this data is:
+In the United States, political donations play a major role in shaping election outcomes.While the Federal Election Commission (FEC) provides public campaign finance data, this data is:

 📂 Extremely large in volume